 It’s easy to miss the email about this from the airlines because they send so many “important” emails where they just want you to book “extras”.
 This was what we’ve experienced over the last few years.
 Always check emails from the airline you’re travelling with.

 📣TOP TIP 2 : Take an extra unlocked mobile phone with you.
 That way you can just pop the sim card in.

 When arriving at some airports in Morocco, you may be offered a free local sim card.
 They take a photo of your passport to register your sim.
 Just as in the UK, we have to register our sim cards by identification, so too do the Mobile Network suppliers in Morocco.
 We’ve made good use of this over the years, whether calling for taxis or tour guides.

 Take a smartphone & stay online, all the time.
 How ?
 Adding on 1 GB of data costs around £1.
 Top up when you’re at the airport then set up the mobile hot-spot.
 That way you’re not relying on Wifi or being swamped by data roaming charges.
+And more importantly, the whole family can stay connected using this one mobile hot-spot.
 Find out more on my sister site Family Holidays Club on how to do this, step-by-step.

 📣TOP TIP 3: